Discover CXPACKET: Top 5 Reasons

 Q: How can I tell whether SQL Server has any CXPACKET waits?

-Ans: By keeping an eye on the “wait_type” column in the “sys.dm_os_wait_stats” DMV, you may spot this wait type delays.
+Ans: Look at the “wait_type” column in the “sys.dm_os_wait_stats” DMV; you may spot this wait-type delay.

 Q: What connection exists between parallelism and CXPACKET waits?

-Ans: Because of this wait delays happen when parallel queries don’t synchronize well, they are intimately tied to parallelism.
+Ans: Wait delays happen when parallel queries don’t synchronize well; they are intimately tied to parallelism.

 Q: Is there a particular CXPACKET wait time threshold at which I should be concerned?